 The organization hack I’ll be sharing with you today was originally included in a longer list of tips for using removable hooks and other adhesive organizers.
 However, this particular hack for cords was so brilliant that I don’t think its inclusion in that list really did it justice!

 So I’ve decided to rectify that situation by making that tip the focus of today’s blog post.
 Because as you’ll soon see, this tip offers a brilliantly simple solution to an age-old problem, and tips like that deserve all the attention they can get! :-)

 The Problem: Too Many Cords In The Kitchen

 I discovered this “hack” while looking for a solution to the cord crisis I was having in my kitchen.
 We have a few small kitchen appliances that I keep on my counters for easy access, but I wasn’t sure what to do with all those cords!

 I didn’t want to leave them plugged in, because I know that many appliances consume power even when they’re not turned on.
 (Who wants to pay for power they aren’t actually using?)

 Related: 27 Surprising Ways To Save Money

 So I started searching for a storage solution for those cords, and that’s when I discovered them: Command Cord Bundlers.

-You just stick one on to an appliance, and it will keep the coiled cord locked in place.
+You just stick one onto an appliance, and it will keep the coiled cord locked in place.
 I like to apply them to the back of the appliance so the cord is totally out of sight.
-(Oh, and if you ever want to remove the Cord Bundler for any reason, it’s totally removable, too!)
+(Oh, and if you ever want to remove the Cord Bundler for any reason, it’s easy to remove too!)